peter88213/yW2OO/docs/usage.md

 ------------------------------------------------------------------

-yWriter to OpenOffice/LibreOffice converter - yWriter export to odt/ods documents.
+yW2OO: yWriter - OpenOffice/LibreOffice converter

 # Instructions for use